J. Posadas: Cuba

 The Posadist group in Cuba, the Revolutionary Workers' Party (Trotskyist) or POR(T), gained importance due to the Cuban Revolution, in which it had a minor role.
 Posadist guerrillas fought alongside Fidel Castro and Che Guevara in 1959.
 When the Posadists split from the Fourth International in 1962, they took the Cuban section with them, leaving no other Trotskyist group represented in Cuba in the 1960s.

 In 1961 the POR(T) argued that the Cuban government should forcibly expel the American military base at Guantanamo Bay.
 According to state media, the Posadists organised workers in the town of Guantanamo to march on the nearby military base.
 The POR(T) denied the allegation, but it was repeated by the Trotskyist Socialist Workers Party in the US, which was pro-Castro and denounced the Posadists as ultra-left.
 Cuban officials affiliated with the Popular Socialist Party, then raided the headquarters of the Posadist group and smashed its printing press, which was in the process of printing an edition of Trotsky's The Permanent Revolution (1930).

 Guevara, when asked in an interview about this event, commented:

-"That did happen.
-It was an error.
-It was an error committed by a functionary of second rank.
-They smashed the plates.
-It should not have been done.
-However, we consider the Trotskyist party to be acting against the revolution.
-For example, they were taking the line that the Revolutionary Government is petty bourgeois, and were calling on the proletariat to exert pressure on the government and even to carry out another revolution in which the proletariat would come to power.
-This was prejudicing the discipline necessary at this stage."

 The Cuban Posadist section became increasingly militant and was banned by the government; Castro denounced them as "pestilential" at the Tricontinental Conference held in January 1966.
 Cuban Posadists went on to claim that Castro had Guevara killed when, it turned out, he was actually in Bolivia fighting with the guerrilla movement there.
 Conversely, after Guevara was executed by Bolivian authorities, Posadas claimed in 1967 that it was unclear how Che Guevara was killed.